 CONCLUSION: WHAT TO DO IN 3 DAYS IN COPENHAGEN

-Copenhagen is actually much bigger than expected, and if you have more than 3 days in Copenhagen, you could see more of the lovely areas and sights – but I think this 3-day Copenhagen itinerary covers many of the top tourist attractions.
+Copenhagen is actually much bigger than expected, and if you have more than 3 days in Copenhagen, you could see more of the lovely areas and sights.
+I think this Copenhagen itinerary covers many of the top tourist attractions but of course, you could way more time there and discover more cute places.

 Though Copenhagen is expensive it is a great travel destination and totally worth a visit – at any time of the year!